ibm-build-lab/watsonx-wxd-setup-and-ingestion/README.md

   This script will use the configuration file and does the following in sequence:

-  1. Tries to activate a trial Elasticsearch license if -s is specified, ignores if not
+  1. Attempts to activate a trial Elasticsearch license if -s is specified, ignores if not
   2. Downloads and deploys the model defined in config as `embedding_model_id` from Elastic's servers if -d is specified, ignores if not

 - To ingest your documentation, run the `ingest.py` script: